IQSS/iqss-metrics-backend/README.md

 # Description of the Backend setup

-The Metrics dashboard contains 3 different parts:
+The Metrics dashboard contains three different parts:

 1. The backend.
 This part aggregates the data.
 2. The frontend.
 This part uses the aggregated data and displays the chart.